AliSoftware/alisoftware.github.io/_posts/2018-12-15-swift5-stringinterpolation-part1.md

   """
 ```

-How are we gonna implement that?
+So, how do we implement this?

 First let's declare the basic `struct GitHubComment` and make it `ExpressibleByStringLiteral` (because `ExpressibleByStringInterpolation` inherits that protocol so let's get that implementation out of the way) and `CustomStringConvertible` (for nice debugging when printing in the console)